 This recipe can easily be doubled for larger groups!

-- For the shrimp: You’ll need a pound of medium shrimp plus seasonings.
+- For the shrimp: You’ll need a pound of large shrimp plus seasonings.
 I used cumin, onion powder, kosher salt, and freshly ground black pepper.

-- For the refried beans: This is a half recipe of my easy refried beans.
+- For the refried beans: This is a half recipe of my restaurant style refried beans.
 You’ll need pinto beans, onion, jalapeño, garlic, lime, salt, pepper, butter, and a few shakes of hot sauce.

 - For the avocado: One large avocado, smashed, with a squeeze of lime, and some kosher salt.